 System (FRS) Pension Plan.
 You have five months from your hire date to make an election to enroll in the

 after your hire date, you will receive a packet of information from the Division of Retirement that will provide guidance in making a retirement plan election.

-You may call 1-866-377-2121 for assistance or log on to MyFRS.com to explore free educational resources including electronic access to these state service FRS publications:
+You may call 1-866-377-2121 for assistance or log on to MyFRS.com to explore free educational resources available.

 DEP Holiday and Payroll Schedule.
 Please refer to this schedule for important payroll and timesheet due date information.

 How to view Earnings Statement and sign up for electronic W-2 Forms.
 This Department of Financial Services website will provide you with the ability to view